ESGF/esgf-qa/README.md

-This tool is designed to run the desired file-based QC tests with [ioos/compliance-checker](https://github.com/ioos/compliance-checker) and [euro-cordex/cc-plugin-wcrp](https://github.com/euro-cordex/cc-plugin-wcrp), conduct additional dataset-based checks (such as time axis continuity and consistency checks) as well as summarizing the test results.
+This tool is designed to run the desired file-based QC tests with [ioos/compliance-checker](https://github.com/ioos/compliance-checker) and [euro-cordex/cc-plugin-wcrp](https://github.com/euro-cordex/cc-plugin-wcrp), to conduct additional dataset-based checks (such as time axis continuity and consistency checks) as well as to summarize the test results.

 `esgf-qa` is mainly aimed at a QA workflow testing compliance with various WCRP Project Specifications (see below).
 However, it is generally applicable to test for compliance with the CF conventions through application of the IOOS Compliance Checker,